 If you’re going down the permeable or porous surface route you will need to lay down a porous sub-base, not the usual hard-core, as this won’t let water through slowly enough.
-Look for materials graded 4/20 or Type 3 sub-base materials – these will have larger grains which won’t settle as easily.
+Look for materials graded 4/20 or Type 3 sub-base materials – these will have larger grains that won’t settle as easily.

 Step 4 – Permeable or Porous Materials

-Material choice is important and even within the relatively restricted range of porous materials there’s still a huge choice.
+Material choice is important and even within the relatively restricted range of porous materials, there’s still a huge choice.

-If you’ve decided to go for planning permission for a non-porous driveway surface, and have got it, then you can choose any surface you like and there are articles all over this site which cover the pros and cons of the hundreds of choices.
+If you’ve decided to go for planning permission for a non-porous driveway surface, and have got it, then you can choose any surface you like and there are articles all over this site that cover the pros and cons of the hundreds of choices.

 Here are some of the main categories of permeable or porous surface materials for a driveway:

 - Gravel – but larger grains which are resistant to packing

 - Specialist hard surfaces with holes in honeycomb-like patterns